acurwen/Workload-1-Repo/README.md

 ![image](https://github.com/user-attachments/assets/da4ec6f6-21fa-4e0a-b4a3-645c6c3a12f0)

 In our study room, I also learned from Jon where I could see my application files: /var/app/current Before I made the zip file changes, I could only see the parent directory ("Workload-1-Repo-main") when I ls'd within that path.
-After I reuploaded, I could see that all my application files were there instead so that was cool.
+After I reuploaded, I could see that all my application files were there instead, so that was cool.

 ![image](https://github.com/user-attachments/assets/75c6f560-a388-451b-9733-9218715d29ef)